R4ZXRN3T/Firstpass-password-manager/INSTALL.md

 Requirements: Inno Setup, Launch4j

 1. Execute ```mvn package -P jlink``` in the root dir
-2. Unzip the archive, so that you have a "jre" folder
+2. Unzip the archive, so that you have a `jre` folder
-3. Open Launch4j
+3. Open **Launch4j**
-4. Load "installer files/launch4j_setup.xml"
+4. Load `installer files/launch4j_setup.xml`
-5. Click on the ⚙️ button to create an .exe
+5. Click on the ⚙️ button to create an `.exe`
-6. Launch Inno Setup and load "installer files/Firstpass.iss"
+6. Launch Inno Setup and load `installer files/Firstpass.iss`
 7. Click the compile button
 8. Done!
-Your .exe installer should be available under "installer files/Firstpass_setup.exe"
+Your `.exe` installer should be available under `installer files/Firstpass_setup.exe`

 ## Updating